 What’s so good about Spain, really?

 Why, the sun of course!
 Spanish weather’s fabulous more often than not.
 These days we’ve been wearing open-toed sandals, shorts and light shirts and blouses and getting early tan!
 The wine is great – and so’s the food.
 The nightlife: arguably the liveliest on the Continent.
-The history and culture – rich and exotic!
+Culture-rich!
 The excellent – and easy-on-the-purse – transport system allows for frequent travel across the country.
-Spain is the second largest country in the EU.
-Which fact opens a world of fun possibilites!
+Spain is the second-largest country in the EU.
+Which fact opens a world of fun possibilities!
 On top of that, its universities are quite all right.

 Rare are the Erasmus students, indeed, who’ll find themselves bored in Spain.

 Featured image: ESN CoMeet 2011/Jirka Matousek via Flickr, CC BY2.0 cropped